 The build server cannot run any form of automounter during the image building process.
 If applicable, ensure that you do not have your Gnome session running as root.
-If an automounter is running, the image build will finish successfully, but the checksum of the image will be different and will fail later.
+If an automounter is running, the image build finishes successfully, but the checksum of the image is different and causes a failure.